erfianugrah/image-resizer/README.md

    npm install
    ```

-3. Update `wrangler.toml` with your Cloudflare account details and configuration
+3. Update `wrangler.jsonc` with your Cloudflare account details and configuration

 4. Deploy
    ```bash